bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

 * Set ``spec.ports.port[0]`` to the ``mongodb-backend-port`` from the ConfigMap for the other cluster.

 * Set ``spec.externalName`` to the FQDN mapped to NGINX Public IP of the cluster you are trying to connect to.
-  For more information about the FQDN please refer to: :ref:`Assign DNS Name to the NGINX Public IP <Step 5: Assign DNS Name to the NGINX Public IP>`
+  For more information about the FQDN please refer to: :ref:`assign-dns-name-to-the-nginx-public-ip`.

 .. note::
    This operation needs to be replicated ``n-1`` times per node for a ``n`` node cluster, with the respective FQDNs